mahwisharif/cinnamon-manual/README.md

 ## 2.Configuration

-once inside the singularity shell.
+Once inside the singularity shell.
 You will need to set the following configurations.

 ```
 ln -s /usr/bin/clang++-3.8 /usr/bin/clang++